 Lucia’s father led the oxen on foot with stick in hand, while her sister walked alongside keeping him well provided for with water and a cloth to keep his shoes clean.
 It was almost impossible to tread carefully—the joys of processions with live animals.
 It was even worse further back, where over a hundred horses had added to the oxen’s outpourings.

-San Isidro was born Isidro de Merlo y Quintana sometime in the twelfth century.
+San Isidro was born Isidro de Merlo y Quintana sometime in the Twelfth Century.
 His miracles with never-ending sacks of corn and bottomless pots of stew had endeared him to the poor and needy.
 In recognition of his talents, he was beatified nearly five hundred years later in May 1619, hence the loaves of bread hanging from on his processional oxcart.

 Few festival-goers were aware of the saint’s achievements.
 This was an excuse for another grand social occasion.
 One of half a dozen throughout the year.
 Since Franco’s death, religion had been fading throughout Spain, yet the traditional religious festivals were more popular than ever because they presented one of the few opportunities for the hard-working mainly agricultural community to meet up with old friends and discuss mutual problems.